NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 The pipeline use three databases that should be downloaded with the script:
 1.	**hg19 human genome database** used for alignment and filtering reads of human origin from metagenomics samples.
 2.	**CARD database** used for search of genomic signatures in the subset of reads unaligned to human genome.
-3.	**RefSeq reference bacterial genome database** used for search and assigning of 16S RNA taxonomic labels the subset of reads unaligned to human genome.
+3.	**RefSeq reference bacterial genomes database** used for search and assigning of 16S RNA taxonomic labels the subset of reads unaligned to human genome.

+Step 1.
+Removal of host (human) genome from metagenomics data using Magic-BLAST.

+Step 2.
+Filtering of unmapped reads using SAMtools.

+Step 3.
+Searching 16S RNA taxonomic labels in RefSeq reference bacterial genomes database to identify microbial species presented in metagenome using Magic-BLAST.

+Step 4.
+Searching genes and SNPs from CARD database in metagenome using Magic-BLAST.

+Step 5.
+Producing detailed output file(s) including names of detected bacterial species and resistance genes with statistical metrics in text and graphical formats.

 ## Deliverables